Neurobehavioral Mechanisms of Cocaine Choice

 Purpose

-The objective of this protocol is to use a drug-vs-money choice task, reinforcement learning modeling and fMRI to determine the neurobehavioral and neurobiological decision-making "profile" associated with the decision to take cocaine and the reduced cocaine choice that occurs during behavioral and pharmacological interventions.
+The objective of this protocol is to use a drug-vs-money choice task, reinforcement learning modeling and fMRI to determine the neurobehavioral and neurobiological decision-making "profile" associated with the decision to take cocaine and the reduced cocaine choice that occurs during a behavioral intervention (alternative money reinforcer) that models contingency management.

 Condition